tecunningham/tecunningham.github.io/_drafts/hierarchy-sensations.md

 A common observation in psychophysics is that relative judgment is much more sensitive than absolute judgment.
 This will obviously be true if errors are positively correlated in relative judgment.
 Take the derivation of the Just-Noticeable Difference (JND) above.
 Suppose that the two observations have noise with variance $\sigma_{e}^{2}$ and correlation $\rho_{e}$, then the JND will be: $$\begin{aligned} JND(v_{1},p)=\delta & = & v_{1}\left[\exp(2(\sigma_{e}^{2}-\rho_{e}\sigma_{e}^{2})\Phi^{-1}(p))-1\right].\end{aligned}$$ As the correlation increases, the JND will fall, and it will go to zero as $\rho_{e}$ goes to 1.

+### Back-Inference and Memory

+Deese–Roediger–McDermott paradigm in false memory: False recognition when something is *semantically* related to what you do remember.
+E.g. you're told to memorize a list ("bed", "duvet", "dreams"), then later if you're asked whether "sleep" was in the list, you say yes.

 ### Back-inference and Reproduction (AKA bad painters)